Artur-Pinski/CoreyMS-get-data/README.md

 * Abstract
 * YouTube link (if available)

-The collected information is then stored in a Pandas DataFrame and saved to an Excel file (`coreyMS_link.xlsx`).
+The collected information is then stored in a Pandas DataFrame and saved to an Excel file.

 ## How to use: